sencha/ext-gen/README.md

-# ext-gen
-Sencha ExtGen - Open Tools for Ext JS
+# Welcome to Sencha's ExtGen - Open Tools for Ext JS 7 GPL